 “The idea of commuting for hours to work 9-5 in a dreary office is fast becoming about as relevant as a fax machine in the working day.”Global Workspace Survey

 Considering the above, is remote working the best thing since sliced bread?
-Companies are certainly saving money and increasing productivity while employees are achieving a better work-life balance.
-However, there is still a lot to do when it comes to the legal aspects of remote working.
+Companies are certainly saving money and increasing productivity while employees are enjoying the benefits of working from home.
+However, there are two important issues to consider.
+First, working from home can have a negative psychological impact on some people, especially those who made the change suddenly as a result of the COVID-19 pandemic.
+Second, there is still a lot to figure out when it comes to the legal repercussions of remote work.

 Laws and legal issues for regular employees working from home